Dear Prospective Members;

 So, if you’re thinking about joining a Bass Club, check us out.
 You will find a sense of welcome from the first meeting to your first weigh-in.

 We have compiled a list of questions and answers that will hopefully give you a good idea about our club membership requirements.
 We are actively seeking new members this year, so now is the time to join.

 Attend one of our monthly meetings; they are the first Tuesday of every month from 7:30 PM to 8:30PM, located at Galuppi’s which is located at 1103 NE US 1, Pompano Beach.
 Call 954-785-0226 for additional directions.

-Tournaments are always the following Saturday after the tournament meeting.
+Tournaments are usually the following Saturday after the tournament meeting.
 Start time will begin at safe light (usually about 15 min prior to Sunrise) and end at 2:00 or 3:00pm.

 You may also email the club directly at Info@southfloridabasspros.com for more information or any questions you may have.

 What are the requirements to become a member?

 No boat required! (however there may be restrictions if the ratio of Boaters to Non-boaters is off)

 You must attend two meetings and two tournaments within a 3 month period.
 Once this is completed you will be eligible for membership.
 Active members will then cast their votes on your acceptance.

 You will not be able to compete for points until the above requirements are met.
 You may however participate in the Tournaments and are eligible for prize money.